perezthedev/Assembly-x86-MIPS-CS218-219/README.md

 04 - used multiple macros to convert data representation
-      - also learned to always clear out edx(rem) register when looping it 05 - used system calls to output, input and used macros from assignment 4; convert from decimal to hex
+      - also learned to always clear out edx(rem) register when looping it 05 - used system calls to output, input and used macros from assignment 4; convert from decimal to hex 06 -
+07 - explored using local variables in functions and floating points to calculate hypotenuse